Dawid-Nowotny/restful-ai-image-segmentation-annotation/README.md

 #### Backend

-1. Create the PostgreSQL Database
+1. Create the PostgreSQL Database<br />
     Create a new PostgreSQL database with the name "raisa".
 If you prefer a different name for the database, ensure to update the connection string in the config.py file accordingly.

 2. Navigate to the backend folder: